Emil Benvenuto

 Emil V. Benvenuto commonly known as Bennie Benvenuto (June 26, 1931 – October 4, 2011) was an American businessman and politician from Greenwich, Connecticut.
 He was a member of the Connecticut House of Representatives from 1976 to 1986 for the 151st District, which encompasses Greenwich.
 Benvenuto served one term between 1989 and 1991 as a member of the Connecticut State Senate for the Republican Party for the 36th district.

 Early life and education

-Benvenuto was born June 26, 1931, in Greenwich, Connecticut to Rocco and Angelina (née Bruno) Benvenuto.
-His father, Rocco L. Benvenuto (1899–1990), was born in Cosenza in Calabria, Italy and worked as a construction laborer.
-His mother was born in Greenwich, Connecticut to Italian parents.
-He had two elder brothers and one sister.
-They had a very modest upbringing often struggling to get enough food for the family.
-Benvenuto graduated from Greenwich High School, before enlisting in the United States Army were he served at Fort Lee, Virginia from 1952 to 1954.
+Benvenuto was born June 26, 1931, in Greenwich, Connecticut, to Rocco and Angelina (née Bruno) Benvenuto.
+His father, Rocco L. Benvenuto (1899–1990), was born in Cosenza in Calabria, Italy, and worked as a construction laborer; his mother was born in Greenwich, Connecticut, to Italian parents.
+Emil Benvenuto had two elder brothers and one sister.

+Benvenuto and his siblings had a very modest upbringing, often struggling to get enough food for the family.
+He was graduated from Greenwich High School before enlisting in the United States Army, which stationed him at Fort Lee, Virginia, from 1952 to 1954.